Competitive Wages and Benefits

 We have about 1,500 employees working in nine departments and 11 locations in Saanich.

 Types of Employment

 On-call and casual work.
 Hours tend to be irregular with no set schedule.
-Auxiliaries can also cover vacation and sick relief for regular employees.
+Casuals can also cover vacation and sick relief for regular employees.